dpy011/NLPContributionGraphChallenge/README.md

 | ------- | --- | --- | --- |
 | Score | 0.81 | 0.78 | 0.79 |

-For more information regarding the implementation, please look into the notebook.
+For more information regarding the implementation, please look into the notebook which is well commented :).